 Conclusion

-The article discussed MySQL and Bigquery and explained their key features.
-Furthermore, it listed down 2 methods to set up your MySQL to BigQuery integration.
-The first method requires you to write custom scripts to perform ETL processes while the second method relies on Hevo’s automated Data Pipeline to transfer data from MySQL to BigQuery.
+The article listed 2 methods to set up your BigQuery MySQL integration.
+The first method relies on Hevo’s automated Data Pipeline to transfer data, while the second method requires you to write custom scripts to perform ETL processes from MySQL to BigQuery.

 Complex analytics on data requires moving data to Data Warehouses like BigQuery.
 It takes multiple steps to extract data, clean it and upload it.
 It requires real effort to ensure there is no data loss at each stage of the process, whether it happens due to data anomalies or type mismatches.